nebbles/DE3-ROB1-CHESS/docs/source/calibration.rst

 ----------

 The ``find_depth()`` function returns the RGB value of a pixel at coordinates x, y on a frame.
 Only the first value in the list is required since this function is used on a greyscale depth frame.
+The ``run_calibration()`` function runs the calibration functions moving the end-effector between the 8 vertices of the cube (x, y, z), then detecting the marker at each of these 8 steps, applying the marker offset and producing the array of u, v, w positions (coordinates in the camera frame).

 .. literalinclude:: ../../calibration.py
    :lines: 320-332